Best Battlefield 6 weapons for your loadout

 This page covers the multiplayer meta - for the best Battlefield Redsec guns and weapons, check out the link!

 Some of these weapons aren't necessarily leagues better than what comes second, and ultimately your choice of attachments will do a lot to help or hamper your weapon choices, or even spec them towards certain builds.
-However, having played a lot of Battlefield 6 multiplayer, these guns were significantly effective as a rule.
+However, having played a lot of Battlefield 6 multiplayer, these guns are undeniably effective and popular for a reason.

 It's obviously worth keeping in mind that you won't have access to all of them from the start.
 Guns in BF6 are unlocked through various progression paths - some through your Rank, others through challenges and assignments that need to be completed in-game, much like the Battlefield 6 Class Challenges and Assignments.
+Some are even restricted to the free tiers of the seasonal Battle Pass.
 Otherwise, you might be able to scavenge them off opponents' bodies during matches if you're lucky and they're not.

-The best Assault Rifle right now in Battlefield 6 is the KORD 6P7P, a powerful AR with low recoil and high rate of fire, meaning it also works nicely as an SMG.
+The Assault Rifle that's dominating the Battlefield 6 meta right now is the KORD 6P7P, a powerful AR with low recoil and high rate of fire, meaning it also works nicely as an SMG.
 However, decent range mean it still thrives at a distance, and really there's no downside to a weapon like this.
-Build it for a quick ADS and targeting, minimising what little recoil it has, and you'll effectively be equipped with a laser you can cut down enemies with easily.
+Build it for quick handling and minimizing what little recoil it has and you'll effectively be equipped with a laser you can cut down enemies with easily.
+These traits are what make the KORD the best Battlefield 6 Assault Rifle, but there are some other contenders to be aware of.

-SMGs in Battlefield 6 are all over the place, but the starting SGX remains a potent weapon for its versatility.
-SMGs generally are pretty well balanced, but the SGX is user friendly almost to a fault, working at close and mid-range, but requiring a bigger magazine to really get the most out of it, as well as some recoil control.
-From that point on you can spec it for either hipfire (for close range) or ADS (for mid range), depending on how you use it.
+SMGs in BF6 are all over the place, but the starting SGX remains a potent weapon for its versatility.
+SMGs generally are pretty well balanced, with most of them being good in this meta, but the SGX is user-friendly almost to a fault, working capably at close and mid-range which is why it's considered the best Battlefield 6 SMG, but requiring a bigger magazine to really get the most out of it, as well as some recoil control.
+From that point on you can spec it for either hip-firing at close-range or ADS for medium ranges, depending on how you use it.

 Weekly digests, tales from the communities you love, and more

-Battlefield 6 DMRs can be hard to justify at all, in this strange middle ground between Sniper Rifles, Carbines and ARs, but they can be effective, and the best of them is the SVDM.
+DMRs can be hard to justify at all in the current meta, acting as a strange middle ground between Sniper Rifles, Carbines, and ARs, but they can be effective, and the best Battlefield 6 DMR is arguably the SVDM.
 It's incredibly accurate, but the challenge may be working out the best scope and optics to place on it, determining what distance you want to fight with it at. if you want the weapon itself, you'll need to complete the Deadeye 1 Assignment.

 The best Sniper Rifle in Battlefield 6 is actually the starting model, the M2010 ESR, which you'll have unlocked the moment you start.
-There are only three sniper rifles in BF6 and there's not a huge amount of distinction between them, but the ESR has a better rate of fire and a hugely diverse set of attachments compared to the others.
+There aren't many sniper rifles in BF6 and there's not a huge amount of distinction between them, but the M2010 has a better fire rate and a hugely diverse set of attachments compared to the others.
 Otherwise, try out the PSR, which works at similar ranges and has a better bullet velocity.

 As your secondary in every class, it's good to have a strong pistol.
 I think the best handgun in Battlefield 6 right now is the M45A1.
 There's nothing particularly novel about it, it's just a good pistol, but something reliably deadly is exactly what you need (though I admit it lacks customization options).
 I wish that the M44 Revolver was better, if only for the style, but slow fire rates and clip size make it hard to recommend as more than a novelty.
 If you want a shotgun, get a shotgun.